 Projects and research

 Live Project Made in Hayes, London (2013 – ongoing): combines a multidisciplinary project (art, jewellery and silversmithing, architecture and spatial planning) with teaching architecture design modules into a holistic community project.
-Exhibited in London during The Cass Summer Shows (June 2013 – present) and included in the online exhibition catalogues and Cass Yearbooks 2015/2016/2017.
+Exhibited in London during the Summer Shows (June 2013 – present) and included in the online exhibition catalogues and Yearbooks 2015/2016/2017.
 Events have been published in Hayes Gazette (13 February and 16 May 2013) and work has been exhibited locally (Botwell Green Library, Hayes).
-The work has been developed in collaboration with Cass projects (Jen Ng) and Studio 3 students.
+The work has been developed in collaboration with projects (Jen Ng) and Studio 3 students.
 Collaborators: David Brough (Hayes Town Partnership), Grow Heathrow, Hillingdon Play Association, local residents of Austin Estate, Office MP John McDonnell and The Sharks Wild Water Racing Club.

 Studio 3 students won the RIBA North West London Society of Architects (NWSLA) Student Award in 2013, 2014 and 2015 for their entrepreneurial work in Hayes.

 Architecture of Multiple Authorship: Beyond the Academic Year (September 2015), paper for Architecture and Resilience on the Human Scale Conference, University of Sheffield, published in conference proceedings, ISBN 978-0-9929705-4-3, p.
 77; to be published by Routledge as chapter in: Architecture and Resilience: A Series of Interdisciplinary Dialogues.

 Rethinking Architectural Education – The new EU Directive and the Role of Live Projects (September 2014), symposium chair and panellist at 2nd Annual AAE Conference 2014 – Living and Learning, University of Sheffield.
 Published in conference proceedings, ISBN 978-0-9929705-2-9, pp. 122-125.

-As the coordinator for the São Paulo-London exchange with Escola da Cidade in Brazil, Sandra is co-organiser of an annual event to discuss Urban Change at The Cass, which produced Unevenness, Diploma Unit 3 in São Paulo, 2013/14, London Metropolitan University, ISBN 978-0-9-63532-5-2.
+As the coordinator for the São Paulo-London exchange with Escola da Cidade in Brazil, Sandra is co-organiser of an annual event to discuss Urban Change, which produced Unevenness, Diploma Unit 3 in São Paulo, 2013/14, London Metropolitan University, ISBN 978-0-9-63532-5-2.